Calais Jungle: Eviction of the southern sector

 On 25 February 2016, the French government received approval from a court in Lille to demolish the southern part of the camp.
-The section to be demolished was an area of 7.5 hectares.
+The section to be demolished was an area of 7.5 ha.
 There had been a delay in the verdict because charities had petitioned the court to stop the demolition.
 Local authorities estimated the population of the whole camp to be 3,700, with between 800 and 1,000 affected by the eviction.
 Aid groups put the number higher according to a census they had conducted, suggesting there were "at least 3,450 people in the southern part alone, including 300 unaccompanied children".

 During the night of 29 February, workers under heavy police guard began to demolish shacks in the encampment.
 There was some resistance during the eviction and police clashed with migrants and No Border activists who threw stones.
 About 12 structures were set on fire, some by heat from tear gas canisters fired by the police, others by residents of the structures being demolished.
 Protests continued into the evening, when migrants blocked the nearby road.
 Three No Border activists and another person were arrested.

 According to aid associations, 80% of people whose shelters were demolished in the eviction relocated to the remaining part of the camp, resulting in overcrowding and caused MSF to become increasingly concerned about health conditions within the camp.
 Aid associations said the overcrowding also resulted in inter-community tensions.